Working with topics

 Connecting to a topic for message writes

-Only connections with matching producer_id and message_group_id are currently supported.
+Only connections with matching producer and message group identifiers are currently supported (producer_id shoud be equal to message_group_id).
 This restriction will be removed in the future.

 producerAndGroupID := "group-id"